-With kids heading back to school, the last vestiges of summer are slipping away and soon the crisp chill of fall will be here.
+With the crisp chill of fall here, many of your clients will be looking for ways to extend their time outside.
 Help your clients get the most out of their backyards by creating a fire feature that fits their specific needs and extends the amount of time they can enjoy the outdoors.

 With fire features, the options seem almost endless.
 Try to keep things simple so your customers won’t become overwhelmed by the choices.
 Remember, too, that safety precautions are a good topic to discuss at the outset.